ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 - Using the service to perform a _side effect_, reaching out to an external API to fetch the movies
 - Changing the _state_ of the movies within the component.

 `Effects` when used along with `Store`, decrease the responsibility of the component.
-In a larger application, this becomes more important as you have multiple sources of data, with multiple services required to fetch those pieces of data, and services potentially relying on other services.
+In a larger application, this becomes more important because you have multiple sources of data, with multiple services required to fetch those pieces of data, and services potentially relying on other services.

-Effects are where external data and interactions are handled, allowing your services to be less stateful, and simply performers of tasks related to external interactions.
-Refactoring the component to put the shared movie data in the `Store`, Effects are where the fetching of movie data is handled.
+Effects handle external data and interactions, allowing your services to be less stateful and only perform tasks related to external interactions.
+Next, refactor the component to put the shared movie data in the `Store`.
+Effects handle the fetching of movie data.

 <code-example header="movies-page.component.ts">
 @Component({